 "Even though leadership pushes the use of AI, they don't provide time for learning, or specific use cases." - Director of Integrated Marketing and Demand Generation ABM, 501-1000 employees, SaaS/software

 Warning signs: Six months post-implementation, and your team still only uses the most basic features.
-SDRs bypass the AI for complex tasks because they don't realize it can help.
-When vendors release new features, nobody notices because you're not even using the existing ones properly.
+SDRs bypass the AI for complex tasks because they remain unaware of its capabilities.
+When vendors release new features, teams miss them because they still struggle with existing functionality.

 “We are already in the danger zone.
-No one knows how it works, and on the corporate side, we are being told to integrate it in workflows with claims of a massive efficiency boost, but I haven’t seen any major benefits so far.”
+Users lack understanding of how it works, and on the corporate side, we are being told to integrate it in workflows with claims of a massive efficiency boost, but The benefits remain unclear so far.”

 How to fix it: